Yukigeshiki/skills-based-conversational-agent-kotlin/README.md

 ```

 The UI provides a chat interface and a skills management page for creating, updating, and deleting skills.

+## Skills

+Skills define how the agent handles different types of requests.
+Each skill has a name, description, system prompt, optional planning prompt, and a list of tools.
+When a user sends a message, it is embedded and matched to the most relevant skill via semantic similarity search against skill descriptions.

+A `general-assistant` skill is seeded on first startup.
+To create additional skills, use the skills management page in the UI or the REST API.
+System and planning prompts should be written in markdown.

+Skills with a `planningPrompt` enable multistep execution — the agent decomposes the request into steps, executes each with the skill's tools, then synthesizes the results.

 ## Tools